 When can the analyst begin building the business case cash flow statements?

-On the surface, the full value cash flow statements appear to be little more than a simple table, with a list of benefit and cost line items on the left, and columns indicating time periods (months, quarters, or years).
-Table cells will be filled with estimated cash inflows or outflows for each line item in each period.
+On the surface, the full-value cash flow statements appear to be little more than a simple table, with a list of benefit and cost line items on the left, and columns indicating periods (months, quarters, or years).
+Table cells will fill with cash inflow or outflow estimates for each line item in each period.

-• A subject statement describing potential actions under consideration and the business objectives addressed by the actions.
+- A subject statement describing potential actions under consideration and the business objectives addressed by the actions.

-• A purpose statement, describing who will use the case results, for what purpose, and specifically what information they need to meet that purpose.
+- A purpose statement, describing who will use the case results, for what purpose, and specifically what information they need to meet that purpose.

-• A list of the action scenarios under consideration for the case.
+- A list of the action scenarios under consideration for the case.
 Each cash flow statement must include all cost and benefit items included in all scenarios.

-• A cost model, identifying cost items appropriate for the case.
+- A cost model, identifying cost items appropriate for the case.

-• A list or inventory of benefit items appropriate for the case.
+- A list or inventory of benefit items appropriate for the case.